KrammerJake/jakekrammer.com/README.md

 1. Start at `/src/resume.json` and update the contents to your satisfaction.
 2. Once you're finished updating `resume.json`, run `yarn validate:json` to ensure there are no validation errors.
 3. If the JSON is valid, you can now generate the `resume.tex` file by running `generate:tex`.
 4. Once the `resume.tex` file has been created, you can now run `generate:pdf` to create a `resume.pdf` file that will be saved to the `/public` directory.
 This will make it accessible via `your-site.com/resume.pdf`.
-NOTE: The `generate:pdf` command relies on `lualatex` existing on your machine and accessible via your $PATH.
-You can make sure it is installed by downloading [MiKTeX](https://miktex.org/download) to your machine and adding it your $PATH.
+NOTE: The `generate:pdf` command relies on `lualatex` existing at `~/bin/lualatex`.
+I installed it on my Mac by downloading [MiKTeX](https://miktex.org/download) and following the prompts to install various libraries as I ran the project.

 ## Important files